Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Methods and derivations

-SU(3)-invariant operators are formed by contracting indices of the SU(3) ISB triplets.
-The operators are classified as bilinears or trilinears according to whether the singlet is formed by contracting two triplets or three triplets into overall SU(3) singlet objects.
+SU(3)-invariant operators are formed by contracting indices of the SU(3) ISB triplets, the $\delta$ tensor, and/or the rank-three $\epsilon$ tensor.
+The simplest operators are classified as bilinears or trilinears according to whether the singlet is formed by contracting two triplets or three triplets into overall SU(3) singlet objects.

 The simplest of these contractions are the number operators,